Why Sunflowers Matter to Bees

 Start From Seeds

-The most common way to grow sunflowers for bees is to start with seeds.
-When buying seeds, always try for organic as these will not have a pesticide covering.
+The most common way to grow sunflowers for bees is to start with seeds – always try for organic as they will not have a pesticide covering.

 FAQs